sushmaakoju/research-experience/faqs.md

 I celebrate holidays and special occasions with my partner and family, maintaining healthy personal relationships and traditions.

 ### Q: Do you and your partner think alike or collaborate on research? <br>
-A: No, my partner and I have different ideas, research directions, and working styles.
+A: No, my partner and I have different ideas, research directions even though same broader research areas (such as NLU/Neurosymbolic Methods), and working styles.
+We respect each other's professional/personal independence and professional boundaries.
+My partner has been very supportive.
 We maintain strict separation of our research works and works-in-progress, and we do not interfere with each other's professional projects.
 We dislike any personal/professional interference between both of us, introduced by anyone.
 We always reported anyone sharing our works with each other without each other's consent.
 We both have not given any consent to share our works with each other through third-parties.
 We also declare conflicts of interest whenever applicable.

 Once our respective works are published, we review them independently and form our own opinions.
 We share constructive criticism only about published works, and our research ideas and analyses from such publichsed works are vastly different, which adds value to both our relationship and our individual professional development.
 We do not prefer any third party interventions and we have reported any interventions before and now also.